Examples of Postmodern Architecture

 Rock and Roll Hall of Fame - Cleveland, Ohio home of the Rock and Roll museum featuring Pei's signature pyramids

-Robert Venturi - Books, Biography
+Robert Venturi - Guild House

 Seattle Art Museum - Constructed from a wide array of materials and features the dynamic outdoor sculpture: "The Hammering Man"